venturemark/whiteboard/bdr/009-mvp-scope.md

 ### Consequences

-We believe this decision shortens build timeline while offering the minimum viable experience to get to our vision.
+We believe this decision shortens build time while offering the minimum viable experience to get to our vision.